giancarlo/gbc/docs/language-reference.md

 -   Unused variables are not allowed.
 -   Variables must be defined with a value.
 -   Variables are constant by default
+-   Must specify parameter names when function has more than one parameter.

 ## Hello World